timbrel/GitSavvy/docs/rebase.md

 #### Move commit down (`d`)

-This will move the commit from its current location in the commit chain to be positioned immediately after the next commit.
-This command may fail if a merge conflict would arise from the operation.
-If commit re-ordering is necessary in this case, it is best to drop into the terminal to complete the operation from there.
+This will move the commit from its current location in the commit chain to be positioned *immediately* after the next commit.

 **Note:** This command cannot be performed while a rebase is ongoing.

+#### Move commit down (`D`)

+A list of commits will be displayed, the commit under cursor will be moved from its current location in the commit chain to after the selected commit.

+**Note:** This command cannot be performed while a rebase is ongoing.

 #### Move commit up (`u`)

-This will move the commit from its current location to be positioned immediately before the previous commit.
+This will move the commit from its current location to be positioned *immediately* before the previous commit.
 This command may fail if a merge conflict would arise from the operation.

-If commit re-ordering is necessary in this case, it is best to drop into the terminal to complete the operation from there.
+**Note:** This command cannot be performed while a rebase is ongoing.

+#### Move commit up (`U`)

+A list of commits will be displayed, the commit under cursor will be moved from its current location in the commit chain to before the selected commit.

 **Note:** This command cannot be performed while a rebase is ongoing.